Quiet Study Space

 We welcome additional input.
 Please email Tina Hovekamp, email@example.com, with your comments and suggestions.

 In Spring 2010 and 2011, we asked you, the students, what you use the Library for and what kinds of space you wanted the most.
 You told us that you use the library both to study alone and to meet classmates for group work.
 The areas you liked the most were the quiet study areas, the study rooms, and the main computer area.
 You wanted both more group study areas and quiet study areas.
-In the comments section, many of you asked for quieter quiet areas.
-We heard you, and we want to let you know what we’re doing.
+Many of you asked for quieter quiet areas.
+We heard you, and we want to let you know what we've done.
+We always welcome your comments about how we could improve even more.
+Contact Tina Hovekamp at firstname.lastname@example.org or 541-383-7295.

 There are challenges in keeping a building of this size and design quiet.
 The Library building houses classrooms, office space, meeting rooms, a computer lab, the CAP Center, and the Testing and Tutoring departments.
 The variety of uses keeps a steady stream of traffic flowing throughout the building and brings in students pursuing many different purposes at any one time.
 Architecturally, the Library is very open.
 The high ceilings and open floor plan that make the Library an attractive, comfortable and well-lit space also present a challenge to maintaining quiet.
 Still, we realize that students also need a quiet place to study and concentrate.
 To meet that need, we have done the following: